isakro/shoredate/README.md

 (Romundset 2018).
 The region also formed the study area for Roalkvam (2023), in which the method and its parameters were derived.
 The remainder of this document and the [main vignette](doc/shoredate.html) focuses on this area.
-It is, however, possible to adapt the package to be applicable in other regions (as outlined in the [second vignette](doc/extending-shoredate.html).
+It is, however, possible to adapt the procedures for application in other regions, which is outlined in the [second vignette](doc/extending-shoredate.html).

 The location of the The shoreline isobases in the second figure